Petty Cash Book

 Analytical Petty Cash book

 It is the most advantageous method of recording petty cash payments.
-In this type of petty cash book, separate column for each petty expense is provided on credit side.
+In this type, a separate column for each petty expense is provided on credit side.
 When petty expense is recorded in total payment column, the same amount is recorded in the relevant petty expense column.

 Format/Specimen of Analytical Petty Cash Book